jacole3/HungryDogs_BDB_2023_24/Detailed_Logistic_Model_Explanation.md

 Using these features, our group used logistic regression to predict whether a player will be within a yard of the ball-carrier -- which we defined as a "Surge" in our project -- in the next half-second.
 We ultimately settled on the following predictor variables:

-Current distance from defender to ball-carrier
-Minimum projected distance from defender to ball-carrier over the next half-second An interaction between the current distance and minimum projected distance The defender’s rank, in terms of current distance from the ball, among all players Number of blockers
+Current distance from defender to ball-carrier, minimum projected distance from defender to ball-carrier over the next half-second, an interaction between the current distance and minimum projected distance, the defender’s rank in terms of current distance from the ball among all players, number of blockers, Blocked Score , an interaction between Blocked Score and minimum projected distance from defender to ball-carrier
-Blocked Score
-Interaction between Blocked Score and minimum projected distance from defender to ball-carrier'

 The actual R code for the model was the following: